jlebrijo/open-dock/README.md

 * `ops list digital_ocean` list all possible parameter values to use in the yml file
 * `ops create example.com` will create your host

+By default `user` to connect to host will be 'root' if not configured.

 ### Digital Ocean Host

 For a Digital Ocean host we can make the following file (ops/hosts/example.com.yml):